Baelon Targaryen (son of Jaehaerys I)

 In 92 AC, Prince Aemon was slain on Tarth by one of the Myrish exiles who occupied the eastern part of the isle.
 Baelon flew on Vhagar to Tarth to avenge his brother, and fought against the exiles with Dark Sister.
 He was cheered by crowds when he returned to King's Landing.

-Baelon was named Prince of Dragonstone and heir to the throne by King Jaehearys after Aemon's death, ahead of Aemon's daughter and heir, Princess Rhaenys.
+Baelon was named Prince of Dragonstone and heir to the throne by King Jaehaerys after Aemon's death, ahead of Aemon's daughter and heir, Princess Rhaenys.
 In 100 AC, Baelon was named Hand of the King, replacing Ser Ryam Redwyne of the Kingsguard.

 In 101 AC, Baelon complained of a stitch in his side during a hunting trip.
 The pain worsened after he returned to King's Landing, and he eventually became bedridden in the Tower of the Hand.
 After five days of illness, Baelon died of a burst belly.
 His funeral pyre was personally lit by his father, King Jaehaerys.

 Baelon was married to his younger sister, Alyssa, and had three sons with her: Viserys, Daemon, and Aegon.
-Alyssa died the same year Aegon was born following a difficult labour, Aegon died the following year, just shy of his first nameday.
+Alyssa died the same year Aegon was born following a difficult labor, Aegon died the following year, just shy of his first nameday.

 - Fire & Blood, Jaehaerys and Alysanne - Their Triumphs and Tragedies.